You never know what random life skills are going to pop up when you have a small child.

 See, I used to belly dance.
 I was semi-professional by the end; I briefly taught and you could hire me for your party (well, if I felt like doing the job.
 I often didn’t).

 The lessons that I took away from it are not what you’d imagine.
 Two words of Arabic (“beladi” and “habibi”).
 The fact that smiling while you dance is phenomenally more important than getting every step perfect.

 Specifically, that if you’re sewing a dress or skirt out of cheap satin, you can cheat on the hem.
 You don’t need to bother stitching it; just run a match along the raw edge.
 Nobody’s going to notice on a dance costume anyway.
 Especially if you’re smiling.

 What does this have to do with parenting?
 Because it turns out that this sewing cheat that my dance teacher passed onto us isn’t quite as well-known as I had imagined.
-My own mother, it turns out, had no idea.
-She panicked the other week, because half of the hem of the satin Queen Elsa costume that she had bought my child tore right off while they were out.
+My own mother, it transpired, had no idea, and panicked the other week, because half of the hem of the satin Queen Elsa costume that she had bought my child tore right off while they were out.